HCGB-IGTP/XICRA/README.md

 `pip install XICRA`

-See additional details for installation and dependencies [here]()
+See additional details for installation and dependencies [here](https://github.com/HCGB-IGTP/XICRA/blob/master/XICRA_pip/README.md#dependencies).
+We encourage you to create a python environment containing all modules.
+See as an example the description [here](https://github.com/HCGB-IGTP/XICRA/blob/master/XICRA_pip/README.md#python-environment)

 ### XICRA.stats

 We additionally provide a supplementary R package for parsing and plotting some XICRA results.
 See additional details [here](https://github.com/HCGB-IGTP/XICRA.stats).

-Install it in R using:
+Install it in `R` using:

 ```R
 # Install XICRA.stats version from GitHub: